 From the writer of Frindle and other amazing middle school fiction books, Lunch Money is a story of a boy named Greg who loves money.
-After noticing that his classmates have extra money at lunch time for snacks, he spends his summer developing a comic book he can sell at lunch time.
+After noticing that his classmates have extra cash at lunchtime for snacks, he spends his summer developing a comic book he can sell at lunchtime.
 Lunch Money goes through the development of Greg’s business, his reaction to another classmate that becomes a competitor, and the benefit of teamwork and perseverance when your business runs into roadblocks.

 This book is excellent for younger middle schoolers who may not be directly asking questions about how money works, but that is at an age where you want to introduce money and entrepreneurship concepts.
 In the book Greg has been saving money since he was 5, his dad encourages him to open a bank account, and at 12 years old he has already started a business.
 It is a fun, well-written story that could motivate your middle schooler to start thinking about money!

 Buy on Amazon: Lunch Money